CaptainPricePH/Text-to-Binary-Converter-v1.1/readme.md

-# Stb Simple Text to Binary Converter
+# Simple Text to Binary Converter

 ![STB](1.png)
 Programmed in Python with PySimpleGUI.